pawel-kojma/ctf-writeups/defcon_quals2025/ten_spades/README.md

 ![](./tenspades_check_user_cards.png)

 With that knowledge we can write a script that generates the deck given the 32-bit random last element of the state.
-Generator code is in `solve.py`, is outputs the input for the program.
+Generator code is in `solve.py`.
+It outputs the input for the program.

 ![](./tenspades_solve.png)